 - What do you particularly like to do in summer/winter?

-When the team knows each other a little better and the first ice has already been broken, funnier or cheekier questions can be thrown at the team.
-You'll see, you'll definitely get to know your employees from a whole new perspective!
+If the team knows each other a little better and the first ice has already been broken, funnier or cheekier questions can be thrown around.
+You will see that you will definitely get to know your employees from a completely new perspective!

 - What is your least useful talent?

-- Is there a weird food combo you like?
+- Is there a weird food combination that you like?

 - What is your strangest irrational fear?

-- If (your) pet could talk, what would it say about you?
+- If a pet could talk, what would it say about you?

 - What's the craziest thing you've ever done on a dare?